WhoTargetsMe/Ad_Library_API/README.md

 ### Parsing

-Jupyter code package to clean the API csv
+Jupyter code package to clean the API csv (needed to lay out the demographic string into multiple columns based on gender and age breakdown)

+In the terminal command line open Jupyter

+'jupyter notebook'

+Select WTM_Data_Gender_basic.ipynb and adapting the code
+-  In[2]: Change the location/name of the source file
+- In [8]: Change the date range you wish to parse
+- In [23]: Change the name of the final file.

+Run each line and final file will save to your desktop.